uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

 ## REINFORCE Method

-REINFORCE is a monte carlo variation of a policy gradient method which is used to update a network's weights [[1]](#1).
+REINFORCE is a monte carlo variation of a policy gradient method which is used to update a network's weights.
 It was introduced by Ronald J. Williams in 1992, and the name "<b>REINFORCE</b>" is an acronym for : <br>
 <b>RE</b>ward <b>I</b>ncrement = <b>N</b>on-negative <b>F</b>actor × <b>O</b>ffset <b>R</b>einforcement × <b>C</b>haracteristic <b>E</b>ligibility

 It's main goal is to optimize the expected reward, but it can be used in the problems where discrete latent variables or discrete actions exist.
 We are going to use the REINFORCE method to optimize the following objective function: